 The incident that landed Ehlo’s phone into such a fate happened about 12 hours ago–as Wallace had said.
 It took place at a parking lot when he was about to get into his car.
 And for the record, he wasn’t planning on going anywhere that required some fancy suit that day.
 His plan was with the other guys–and the girls, and they were heading toward a movie theater when he received a call from a client asking him for a request to meet up.
-He didn’t do Sundays, but had to make an exception because the client sounded sincere over the phone.
-To back up a little, he had ended up quitting his job search, switching to being a freelance consultant instead–taking in per project jobs.
+He didn’t do Sundays but had to make an exception because the client sounded sincere over the phone.
+To back up a little, he had ended up quitting his job search, switching to being a freelance consultant instead–taking in per project gigs.
 Being his own boss was the best, knowing he didn’t want to go into the pyramid of corporate offices that would eventually end up in some blame game hybrid.
-So he had to start all over and manage to establish his own reputation these past year or so.
+So he had to start all over and manage to establish his own reputation this past year or so.
 That tied in with the call up for a meeting that morning.

 The meeting went well with the manager in charge of the so-called upcoming project.
 The man’s assistant was a bit on the overly hyper side but Wallace didn’t mind–as long as she kept up with their conversation.
 After all, it was their company business, not his.
 His job was to be a consultant that would allow them to understand where they were going with the project–and if it would eventually bring in profits.
 Anyway, that went quite well with enough time to spare that he would meet up with the others for the movie after all–since the others had mentioned wanting to wait for him, letting the girls browse the shopping center first.